albydnc/tansSim/readme.tex.md

 + run `.L compile.cxx`
 + run `compile_simulation()`, it takes a while
 + to run the simulation, `simulation(true, 10)` where `true` is enabling multiple scattering and `10` is the number of random noise points per layer
-+ when it is complete, to reconstruct run `recontruction("simulation.root",0,0.1,0.001)`, where arguments are filename, number of events to be processed, tolerance and minimum theta filter.
++ when it is complete, to reconstruct run `recontruction("simulation.root",0,0.1,0.001)`, where arguments are filename, number of events to be processed, tolerance and minimum theta filter

 ### Simulation and Reconstruction Performance
 **Testbench:**